klfarrell/Trials-of-College/README.md

 # Trials-of-College
-Like The Game of Life ... but better.
+Like The Game of Life ... but betterrrrrrrrrrrrrrr.

 Ideas for Game: